BetMGM Bonus Code SI1500: Get $1,500 in Bonus Bets for Monday Night Football

 Existing BetMGM user promotions and boosts

-Current users can enjoy additional BetMGM promotional offers and odds boosts for ongoing sports events.
+Current users can access additional promotional offers, bet boosts, and special Monday Night Football markets.

-- Second Chance TD: Place a first touchdown scorer bet on any NFL game.
-If your player doesn’t score first but scores second, you get your full stake back in cash.
+- Second chance TD: Get a second chance on first TD bets if your pick scores second.

-- Pick a Football: Bet $10 on tonight’s game and you’ll receive a casino reward.
+- SGP Odds Boost Token: Get an SGP odds boost for the Bengals vs. Broncos.

 FanDuel